DanielElisenberg/pyarrow-issue-isin/README.md

 # pyarrow-issue-isin

+# This was posted as a [pyarrow issue](https://github.com/apache/arrow/issues/46777#event-18226362346), and got resolved by the maintainers in version 21.0.0 <3 I added tests to verify this.
+Many thanks to the capable pyarrow maintainers.

 ### Introduction
 We use pyarrow at work for statistical analysis of big populations.
 One of the key features we use to achieve this is the incredibly fast predicate-pushdown-filters.
 We use these to only retrieve data for our